Greetings from the Humber Estuary.

 My car went in for the mandatory yearly safety check this week and needed no work, which was lucky as I couldn’t have paid for any work unless garages now accept tokens of gratitude as payment.
 This car is the most boring car I have ever owned, but in three years it’s only cost me four tyres and a two wiper blades.
 Can’t argue with the economy of it.

-This dystopian fiction is a welcome relief from the dystopia outside my front door, and the one in my head.
+- The Heart Goes Last, By Margaret Atwood.
+This distopian fiction is a welcome relief from the dystopia outside my front door, and the one in my head.

 From the net: